wilmaplus/web/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Note about images and logos
+All logos/images are not a subject to project's license, they belong to their respective owners.
+Do not use any of project's icons/images without permission!